zyedidia/knit/README.md

 # Feedback

-Knit is at an early stage in development and at a point where it would be useful to get feedback from others to improve it.
+It is always useful useful to get feedback from others to improve Knit.
 If you have feedback, or questions about how to use it, please open a discussion.
 It would be great to discuss the good and bad parts of the current design, and how it can be improved.

 # Usage